Call 616-234-4237 to schedule an appointment.

-The Dental Clinic at Grand Rapids Community College offers preventative services to the public.
+GRCC's Dental Clinic offers preventative services to the public.
 Services include review of medical and dental history, blood pressure screening, cleanings, preliminary dental hygiene exams, x-rays, fluoride treatments, dental health instruction, chemotherapeutic agents and sealants.

 Appointments are usually 1.5-3 hours in length.
 Based on each patients dental hygiene needs, additional appointments may be necessary.

 The dental clinic does not provide extractions, fillings or other restorative procedures.

 Before you decide if you wish to be considered for treatment, please read the following information that describes what you may expect as a patient in the dental clinic.

 As a possible patient, you must first have a dental screening.
 A dental screening allows the clinic faculty a brief assessment of your oral health needs to ensure that you meet the needs of a teaching institution and that a student can be assigned to you that has the skills necessary to care for you.
 To schedule a screening appointment, please call 616-234-4237.
 Screenings are not required for potential patients under age 18 or for current patients.
 After your screening, a student will be able to schedule appointments for you.
 If an appointment is not available following your screening, you will be notified by phone when an appointment becomes available.
 The length of the wait for this first appointment can be one to several weeks, depending on the time of the school year and your individual oral health needs.